vnyb/jinja2-render/README.rst

 jinja2-render
 =============

-Load variables from a YAML-formatted file and render a jinja2 template to the standard output.
+Load variables from YAML-formatted files and render a jinja2 template to the standard output.

 Installation